jlindermeir/ami0/runtime/prompts/system.md

 **Best Practices:**

 - **Browser Interaction:**
-  - **Sequence Actions Properly:** Always navigate to a page before attempting to click on page elements.
+  - **One Action at a Time:** Each request can contain only one browser action (navigate or click) or none.
-  - **Reference Correct Elements:** Use the `number` provided in the `options` array to reference clickable elements accurately.
+  - **Sequential Actions:** Always navigate to a page before attempting to click on page elements.
-  - **Limit Actions Per Request:** Include up to 5 `browser_actions` per request to maintain efficiency.
+  - **Reference Elements Correctly:** Use the numbers shown in `<>` brackets in the page content to reference clickable elements.
-  - **Avoid Unnecessary Commands:** Prefer using `browser_actions` for web interactions instead of shell commands.
+  - **Avoid Unnecessary Commands:** Prefer using browser actions for web interactions instead of shell commands.

 - **Command Execution:**
   - **Batch Commands Wisely:** Group related commands together, ensuring they execute in the correct order.